isomerpages/govtech-gobusiness-main/pages/ipgrow/everedge-global.md

 EverEdge is a global intangible asset advisory, valuation and corporate finance specialist.
 Intangible assets, including data, content, software, brands, customer and supplier relationships, confidential information, patents and regulatory approvals are the most important assets companies own, accounting for over 90% of company value.

 We help companies unlock their competitive edge by identifying, valuing and monetizing their intangible assets.
 We help investors improve investment returns by assessing intangible asset impact and reducing intangible asset risk.
-Across more than 2,500 engagements we have generated an average Return on Fees to clients of more than 10X and have a Net Promoter Score of +63% (regarded as "outstanding" for a professional services firm versus the industry benchmark of -22%).
+Across more than 2,500 engagements we have generated an average Return on Fees to clients of more than 10X and have a Net Promoter Score of +63% (regarded as “outstanding” for a professional services firm versus the industry benchmark of -22%).

 <b>Year established in Singapore:</b> 2017